Authorized Company (Private company limited by shares)

 - Capital duties

 - 56 Tax Treaties

 The Republic of Mauritius is a sovereign island country located in the southwest of the Indian Ocean, about 900 kilometers from Toamasina, a town on the easternmost coast of Madagascar and approximately 3800 kilometers southwest of Cape Comorin on the southern tip from India.

 In addition to the island of Mauritius, the republic includes the islands St. Brandon, Rodrigues and the Agalega Islands.
 Mauritius forms part of the Mascarene Islands, along with the French island of Reunion, about 170 kilometers to the southwest.

 Mauritius is inhabited by about 1.4 million people.
-Its capital and most populated locality is Port Louis.
+Its capital and the most populated city is Port Louis.